AJChapman/acthpa-website/site/info/xc-protocol.md

 You will need to know their InReach address, which looks like an email address, \<something\>\@inreach.garmin.com, but it isn't one.
 The \<something\> is typically from the email address you signed up with, if it is available.
-E.g. [wally.mcguffin\@gmail.com](mailto:wally.mcguffin@gmail.com) will become [wally.mcguffin\@inreach.garmin.com](mailto:wally.mcguffin@inreach.garmin.com), unless someone already has this, in which case Garmin will tack on a few random charaters.
+E.g. [wally.mcguffin\@gmail.com](mailto:wally.mcguffin@gmail.com) will become [wally.mcguffin\@inreach.garmin.com](mailto:wally.mcguffin@inreach.garmin.com), unless someone already has this, in which case Garmin will tack on a few random characters.
 To be sure, look in the [XC Contacts spreadsheet].
 Use the Earthmate app to send to this address using your InReach, or use the device directly if you prefer or have to.